-Now 250 teachers and 10,000 students in the northwest Washington State-based network will have access to Slooh’s robotic telescopes and Mission Interface
+Now 250 teachers and 10,000 students in the northwest Washington State-based network will have access to Slooh’s online telescope

 “Our partnership with Slooh is – and has been – highly inspirational for our teachers and students,” said Dr. Kareen Borders, executive director of the West Sound STEM Network.
 “Our schools are actively exploring the moon, Mars, and beyond in real time!”

-Serving the Olympic and Kitsap peninsulas, the West Sound STEM Network is a public-private regional network committed to building PreK-career pathways to postsecondary credentials and a stronger STEM workforce.
-The cross-sector network of businesses, school districts, education agencies, higher education institutions, Career and Technical Education (CTE) practitioners and providers, government, military, community, Tribes, library systems, nonprofits, out-of-school providers, and workforce development agencies introduce and link students, teachers, and the community to high-quality STEM resources, such as Slooh.
+Serving the Olympic and Kitsap peninsulas, the West Sound STEM Network is a public-private regional network committed to building pathways to postsecondary credentials and a stronger STEM workforce.
+The cross-sector network of businesses, schools, Career and Technical Education (CTE) providers, government, community and tribal leaders nonprofits, workforce development agencies and others introduces and links students, teachers, and the community to high-quality STEM resources like Slooh.
+While many students miss out on studying astronomy due to lack of access to the necessary equipment, West Sound STEM Network, through its partnership with Slooh, has ensured that its students have the opportunity to get hooked on STEM and develop critical science skills through space exploration

 “We are capturing images of the phases of the moon to correlate with our Night Sky observations.
 Students are using images that they capture to talk about clarity and atmospheric aberrations,” said Kirsten Swan, astronomy teacher at Gig Harbor High School in the Peninsula School District in Gig Harbor, Washington.
-“By being able to compare ground-based imaging with space-based imaging, students are engaged in authentic astronomy conversations that are aligned with Next Generation Science Standards.
+“By being able to compare ground-based imaging with space-based imaging, students are engaged in authentic astronomy conversations.
 I’m a better teacher because of this.”

 “Slooh provides a window into space and allows phenomena-based learning to occur in any school, classroom, or home across the world,” said Michael Paolucci, founder of Slooh.
 “By working with respected partners like West Sound STEM Network, we look forward to continuing to engage even more students in meaningful scientific discovery and STEAM learning.”

-As part of its commitment to reaching more students, Slooh recently launched The Slooh Space Exploration Grant for the 2021-2022 school year.
-The rolling grant will provide one teacher per every accredited public school in the United States with access to the Slooh interface, robust professional development, and 40 student seats which will enable students to use robotic telescopes to view space phenomena, capture observational data, and engage in gamified learning.
+As part of its commitment to reaching more students, Slooh recently launched the Slooh Space Exploration Grant for the 2022-2023 school year.
+The rolling grant will provide one teacher per accredited Title 1 public school in the United States with access to Slooh, as well as robust professional development and 40 student accounts, enabling students to use robotic telescopes to study space phenomena, capture and analyze observational data, and engage in gamified learning.